caifti/SOSC-2018/docs/ansible.md

 ### Playbooks

 Playbooks are the Ansible building blocks.
-They describes the desired infrastracture with a sequence of states and checks, that will be automatically deployed at installation time.
-Ansible infact implements a "state-driven" paradigm, that does not indicate the exact chain of commands but instead check a sequential list of machine state.
+They __describe the desired infrastracture with a sequence of states and checks, that will be automatically deployed at installation time.__ Ansible infact implements a "state-driven" paradigm, that __does not indicate the exact chain of commands but instead check a sequential list of machine state__.
 But let's do an exercise to understand better the basics.

 - install the apache2 packages on localhost